microsoft/Video_Call_MOS/README.md

 # Video Call MOS
-This repository provides the code and dataset for the Video Call MOS prediction model, accepted at ICASSP 2023.
+This repository provides the code and dataset for the Video Call MOS (VCM) prediction model, accepted at ICASSP 2023.
 The model predicts the perceived video quality of videos that were transmitted via videoconferencing calls.
 In contrast to other state-of-the-art video mos models it is able to take temporal distortions, such as video freezes, into account.
-We further provide a dataset with live Microsoft Teams video recordings and crowdsourced subjective quality ratings.
+We further provide a dataset with live Microsoft Teams video recordings and crowdsourced subjective quality ratings using [P.910 Crowd](https://github.com/microsoft/P.910).
 The prediction is performed with the following steps.

  1. Time-alignment of degraded video to reference via QR-code marker detection